pagresham/TypeScriptFun/README.md

 ### Present contents
 * WhackAMole
-  * Adaptation of a Java console game to a JS/node command line game. - not *perfect*
+  * Adaptation of a Java console game to a JS/node command line game. - input error handling is not *perfect* at present.